joemoose/psiops/docs/playing.md

 	- Nonetheless, an action roll with multiple advantages may not be considered risky and may therefore succeed automatically.
 	- Conversely, multiple disadvantages may make success impossible.

-### Using Advanced Specializations
+### Advanced Specializations

-Your *advanced specializations* increase your chances of success on risky actions.
+Your *advanced specializations* increase your chances of success on related risky actions.
 When an advanced specialization applies to an action you’re attempting, add **+1** to the *action roll*.
 In other words, roll **2D6 + Attribute + 1**.

 First, describe how your specialization applies to the action.
 If the GM agrees, the bonus applies.

-For example, if you’re attempting to leap from a helicopter under hostile fire without injury, *Combat Fitness* would improve your odds.
+!!! example

+	You’re going to fast rope from a hovering helicopter taking fire.
+To reach the ground without incident, you suggest that your *Combat Fitness* specialization would help.
+The GM agrees, and you roll **2D6 + REFLEXES + 1**.

 ### Action Roll Modifier Examples